dmaccormac/dmaccormac.github.io/_posts/2025-03-19-cobol-development-windows.md

 ## Resources

-Beginning COBOL for Programmers by Michael Coughlan.
-ISBN: 978-1430262534
+Beginning COBOL for Programmers by Michael Coughlan (ISBN: 978-1430262534)